An Intervention Short Story

 “I’ve fixed your staff and belt, any idea what happened?”

-“I’m glad to see you Illy, thanks for coming down, it seems that you’ve saved me.
-No idea what happened.
+“I’m glad to see you Illy, thanks for coming down, you’ve saved me again.
+No, no idea what happened.
 Everything died on me and I fell into some trees.
 But I saw someone.”

 “There are lots of ‘someones’ here Jack.”